uq-eresearch/thales/doc/thales-install-guide.md

     Ruby).
 The fifth line is required for other gems that the application needs.

+    b.
+If the distribution uses apt-get (e.g. Ubuntu):

+	     sudo apt-get install \
+           build-essential openssl libreadline6 libreadline6-dev curl git-core \
+		   zlib1g zlib1g-dev libssl-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt-dev \
+		   autoconf libc6-dev libgdbm-dev ncurses-dev automake \
+		   libtool bison subversion pkg-config libffi-dev \
+           libpg-dev

 2. Install [Ruby Version Manager](https://rvm.io/) and Ruby.

-        curl -L https://get.rvm.io | bash -s stable --ruby . ~/.rvm/scripts/rvm
+        curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3
+        . ~/.rvm/scripts/rvm

     Thales has been tested with Ruby 1.9.3-p374.

+	As of 14 March 2013, it does not work with Ruby 2.0, because one of the Gems it uses (ruby-oai 0.0.9) does not work with Ruby 2.0.0.

 3. Initialize PostgreSQL.

+    a.
+For PostgreSQL 9.x:

         sudo postgresql-setup initdb

-    That command is for newer (e.g. 9.x) releases of PostgreSQL.
-On older versions of PostgreSQL (e.g. 8.x), use `sudo service postgresql initdb` instead.
+    b.
+For PostgreSQL 8.x:

+        sudo service postgresql initdb

 4. Setup PostgreSQL to start automatically when the OS starts.